 - White pepper.
 Adjust as needed.
 It gets spicy fast, so use it carefully or deliberately as desired! (:

 How to make Thai Stir-Fried Cabbage With Bacon

 Step One.
 Add Oyster, soy sauce, fish sauce, sugar, and white pepper to a small bowl.

 Step Two.
-Add bacon to a large wok, big skillet, or a large sauté pan on medium-high heat.
+Add bacon to a large wok, a big skillet, or sauté pan on medium-high heat.
 Use a spatula to separate the pieces and let them cook to your crispness level.
 Soft or crispy bacon is perfectly delicious!

 Step three.
 Add garlic and chilis and stir together.
 Cook for one minute until fragrant.